maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 Since omni completion some more advanced autocompletion plugins have been developed.
-However because there had been no standard in the wold of code completion every solution was a custom crafted system.
+However because there had been no standard in the world of code completion every solution was a custom crafted system.
 This used to apply not only to autocompletion in Vim but to the completion engines overall.